This Damaged Marble Shower Was Completely Restored Thanks to Our Caulking Services in Brentwood, TN

 - Clean the shower every one or two weeks using a pH-neutral, soap free cleaner like Sir Grout's Natural Hard Surface Cleaner.
 Our product doesn't leave residue and won't cause damage.
-It also has an antimicrobial agent that provides protection against bacteria and fungi.
+It also has ingredients that can help provide protection against bacteria and fungi.
 Soap-based cleaners leave residue that seeps deep into the grout lines, promoting mold and mildew growth.
 Acidic cleaners, on the other hand, are harsh and can discolor the grout and break it.
 These types of cleaners should be avoided.

 - Keep the shower well ventilated and dry.
 This is important to prevent fungi growth caused by humid environments.
 Leave the door or a window open, especially after hot showers.
 Also, when drying the surface, use a squeegee, a towel, or a terry cloth.
 Squeegeeing is a great choice to prevent soap scum buildup.